DavidPoliakoff/kokkos/doc/TuningDesign.md

 using the concept of a directional search.
 If the distances between elements matter (interval data) you can cheat with things like bisection.
 Finally if ratios matter you can play games where you increase by a factor of 10 in your searches.

+In describing the candidate values in (3), users have two options: sets or ranges.
+A set has a number of entries of the given type, a range has lower and upper bounds and a step size.

 Claim: the combination of context, candidates, semantics, and types gives a tool enough to intelligently explore the search space of tuning parameters